Kat ~ I wonder how many guys would tell others about pain when ejaculating. Do you think your father would share that with you?

 different kids read at different times. some may be reading at 5, some not until 10 or 11. it also depends on how we define reading. mkellen was recognizing everyone's names on christmas presents when he was 3. was that reading? it's definitely a step in the process but i'm not sure if i would call it reading. i don't know if he was reading the whole name or just recognizing the first letter. i wouldn't say my 3yo was reading at that point like some might. he can now spell his own name and type it into his mobigo and recognize his name vs. guest when he turns it on. i'd say that's probably reading but it's not fluent or independent reading. just another natural step in the process.

-he never did it or any other letters again like that. periodically, he would pull out some workbooks i bought and do a little bit of letter tracing or completing words but not a lot and not regularly. at the beginning of the summer i encouraged him to be his grandfather's pen pal. that was more to foster a relationship with someone he never sees than to get him to write. he wrote a couple of letters and then got bored with it. then a month or so ago he showed me a paper that he had written a couple of sentences on. i think it was for a video game. he had done it all on his own. he made a sign for something. i was like, "wow! i didn't know you could do that."
+ethan did tha same thing with writing. when he was 3 or 4 he spontaneously wrote ABC on his chalkboard, once. he never did it or any other letters again like that. periodically, he would pull out some workbooks i bought and do a little bit of letter tracing or completing words but not a lot and not regularly. at the beginning of the summer i encouraged him to be his grandfather's pen pal. that was more to foster a relationship with someone he never sees than to get him to write. he wrote a couple of letters and then got bored with it. then a month or so ago he showed me a paper that he had written a couple of sentences on. i think it was for a video game. he had done it all on his own. he made a sign for something. i was like, "wow! i didn't know you could do that."

 it's really cool to see this academic stuff that people say kids won't get unless they are taught in school by teachers coming together naturally and spontaneously.